DSRCorporation/imf-conversion/README.md

     * --imp path-to-imp-folder (optional: can be set in config.xml)
     * --cpl CPL.xml (optional: can be set in config.xml)
     * --working-dir [-w] path-to-output-folder (optional: can be set in config.xml)
-    * -- output [-o] the output .mxf file name without .mxf extension (optional: if not set, 'output' default name will be used).
+    * -- output [-o] the output .mxf file name (as well as .stl file name) without extension (optional: if not set, 'output' default name will be used).
 8. An output flat file is created under the specified output directory (-w) and is called _output.mxf_.
 9. Logs:
     * The current conversion job log file: _/logs/imf-utility.log_.